From the World Heritage inscription:

 Nearby St. Nikolai Church was built in the 13th century and is another favorite stop of tourists visiting the area.
 It has a distinct architectural style that in some ways resembles Spanish-Mission style churches found in the American southwest.
 With a massive organ, towering arched ceiling, and period art and icons, the church is an amazing sight to behold.

 From the stunning architecture to the old-world setting, finding photo opportunities at Carolingian Westwork and Civitas Corvey won’t be difficult.
-In fact, you may run out of film earlier than expected – if you still have one of those old-fashioned cameras that actually uses film that is.

 Perhaps the site’s most appreciated and photographed items are the church’s classic westwork façade and the statues, paintings, and frescoes found inside.
 In the corvey, the opulent rooms and an amazing library that were the haunts of long-dead kings from ages past are worth a shot or two as well.